Connect with us

 “The trucks heading to ICD are queuing from Mlolongo towards ICD via a diversion as Eastgate is impassable.”

-KAM is now calling on the government to urgently oversee the completion of the key project to mitigate business losses.
+KAM is now calling on the government to urgently oversee the completion of the key project

-The Enterprise-Likoni road job is a part of the Sh4.56 billion Eastern Missing Link roads project, which kicked off in 2013, involving the upgrade of 16 kilometres of roads in Industrial Area, parts of the CBD, and Parklands.
+The Enterprise-Likoni road job is a part of the Sh4.56 billion Eastern Missing Link roads project, which kicked off in 2013, involving the upgrade of 16 kilometres of roads in the Industrial Area, parts of the CBD, and Parklands.

 Although RCC had never done any road construction work in Kenya, it was given the job as part of conditions by the European Union (EU), who financed the project through a grant of Sh3.4 billion – with Kenya settling the balance.

 EU insisted that the contractor had to come from an EU state member or an affiliate of a European company.
-RCC is a subsidiary of Switzerland headquartered SBI International Holdings AG, which has interests in construction and other sectors, and has operations in different countries.
+RCC is a subsidiary of Switzerland-headquartered SBI International Holdings AG, which has interests in construction and other sectors and has operations in different countries.

 In April, the Ministry of Infrastructure said it had cancelled the contract for the 6.1km Enterprise Road stretch, a critical artery for Nairobi’s Industrial Area, following delays by RCC.